Pnina Tornai: Collections

-Tornai's 2016 runway collection was shot in the dry desert where water is most needed.
-This collection is an ode to water, the way it flows and intertwines with wind and sand to create new spirit and energy.
-Inspired by how wind moves water, creating breathtaking reflections of light, and how waves break and fluff as they hit the sand.
-Tornai has combined water-like crystals, coral lace, wavy ruffles and water-like pearls to mimic the magic of wind upon water.
-From flowing chiffons, to dripping water-like details and coral-inspired lace, each gown's details echo the elemental rhythm of the world.
-Beginning again, in a new decade, with this collection represents her resolve to re-energize and empower the environment.

 Tornai's 2012 collection featured gowns made of silk, satin, lace and were topped with pearls and jewels.
 Tornai used pearls because she recalled that her late mother and grandmother always wore pearls when they left the house.
 After the passing of her mother, a friend helped her through her grief by comparing tears to pearls, thus the idea for that collection emerged.
 The collection was based on tears of joy, which translates to pearls of joy for a bride on her wedding day.

 Tornai's 2008 bridal collection was infused with floral designs on the corsets, silk pantsuits, and spaghetti-strapped dress that had scalloped hemlines.
 All of these dresses were inspired by the love song "La Vie en rose" by Édith Piaf.

 In popular culture and clients

-Tornai’s clients include royalty, celebrities and pop icons.
+Tornai's clients include royalty, celebrities and pop icons.